mgonnacrusht/mgonnacrusht.github.io/_features/movies-tv-watchlist.md

 weight: 1
 ---

 Movies, series and documentaries end up scattered across Letterboxd lists, streaming watchlists, text messages and screenshots.
-MgonnacrushT gives you one calm space to keep track of everything you want to watch next.
+SaveT gives you one calm space to keep track of everything you want to watch next.
 <!--more-->

 - Save titles from any link, trailer or conversation in a couple of taps.